yhs666/mc-docs.zh-cn/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

         }

         /**
-         * @param givenName The givenName to set to this User.
+         * @param givenName The givenName to set to this User object.
          */
         public void setGivenName(String givenName) {
             this.givenName = givenName;